janiceding20/janiceding20.github.io/index.md

 ## Portfolio

-Sharing the projects which I've worked on in the course of taking the Data Analyst Programme
+Projects which I've worked on over the course of the Data Analyst Programme.

 ### Associate Data Analyst Programme